syegulalp/Akilang/readme.md

 Eventually, this might become something useful for production.
 Right now, it's strictly proof-of-concept -- a fun toy for me to hack on and to learn about compiler theory and programming language construction in the process.

-> ⚠ This project is currently very unstable and may break between updates.
+> ⚠ This project is currently very unstable.
+However, you should always be able to pull from `master`, run the demos, and pass the test suite.

 [This document](whats-next.md) gives you an idea of what's being worked on right now and in the near future.